kondo2024/sm_online_utils/README.md

 ```
 smts_converter xxxxx.ridf yyyyy.root
 ```
-In case of drift chamber, a root file containing tdc spectra should be prepared for space-time conversion.
+In case of drift chambers, a root file containing tdc spectra should be prepared for space-time conversion.
 It can be made by macros/make_dctdcdists_multi.cc.
-The converter should run like this.
+A converter should run like this.
 ```
 bdc_converter xxxxx.ridf yyyyy.root tdcspectrum.root
 ```